 Making Sustainable Analysis

 As with any marketing process, it is vital to analyze and evaluate the data-driven marketing process.
-So if you can’t process the millions of data you host and use it usefully to your company, this data has no value.
+So if you can’t process the millions of data you host and use it usefully for your company, this data has no value.